whamcloud/Online-Help/docs/Introduction_1_0.md

 **Lustre 2.7.x**

-This release of Manager for Lustre\* software is based on the Intel® Foundation Edition for Lustre* 2.7 release tree, representing a major update to the underlying Lustre* version for the Intel® Enterprise Edition for Lustre* software (as of version 3.0.0.0).
+This release of Manager for Lustre\* software is based on the Intel® Foundation Edition for Lustre* 2.7 release tree, representing a major update to the underlying Lustre* version for the Manager for Lustre* software (as of version 4.0.0.0).

 **Online Lustre File System Consistency Checks (LFSCK)**